Why Interdisciplinary Studies?

 How do I transfer in?

-The first step you should take if you want to become an IS Major, is to meet with Sabrina Canady, Lead Academic Advisor for the CLA.
-When you meet with Sabrina, you will discuss if the IS major is a good fit for you and how it might fit in your professional and academic goals.
-Sabrina will get you started on the process to change your major, including how you can start your change of major form.
-You can schedule a meeting with Sabrina here and learn more about the change of major process here.
+The first step you should take if you want to become an IS Major, is to meet with Dr. David Kirby, IS Director.
+When you meet with Dr. Kirby, you will discuss if the IS major is a good fit for you and how it might fit in your professional and academic goals.
+Dr. Kirby will get you started on the process to change your major, including how you can start your change of major form.
+You can schedule a meeting with Dr. Kirby here and learn more about the change of major process here.

 What job skills will I acquire during my time as an IS major?